COLE scores 0.32 on the first NOMINATE dimension (−1 most liberal, +1 most conservative).

 What is the political history of Congressional District 4, Oklahoma?

 Akashic tracks 38 presidential elections in Congressional District 4, Oklahoma from 1876 to 2024.
 Of those, 14 went Democratic and 16 went Republican.
-The district's archetype — "Realigner" — captures the overall trajectory of that voting record.
+The district's typology — "Sunbelt Conservative" — captures where that record, its demographics, and its recent swing place it among American communities.